micmejia/bible-dump/NKJV/Mark/Mark 15.md

 Then the veil of the temple was torn in two from top to bottom.

 ###### 39
-So when the centurion, who stood opposite Him, saw that [^g]He cried out like this and breathed His last, he said, "Truly this Man was the Son of God!"
+So when the centurion, who stood opposite Him, saw that He cried out like this and breathed His last, he said, "Truly this Man was the Son of God!"

 ###### 40
 There were also women looking on from afar, among whom were Mary Magdalene, Mary the mother of James the Less and of Joses, and Salome,